Target Buffer Strategies

 Retirement Solutions

-The buffer strategy is an options-based risk management strategy designed to:
+The target buffer strategy is an options-based risk management strategy designed to:

 • Protect (or “buffer”) against a targeted level of losses in declining equity markets.